g7vind/passwordGenerator/README.md

 # password Generator

-A Password Generater of length 12 using html,css,js
+A Random Password Generater of length 12 using html,css,js